orcwg/orcwg/cyber-resilience-sig/whitepapers/stewards-and-cra.md

 When Market Surveillance Authorities request assistance from a Steward related to one of their projects, the Steward shall cooperate with the goal of mitigating security risk posed by the Project they are a Steward for.

 In particular, the Market Surveillance Authority may request a copy of the Security Policy.
+This requirement should be easy to fullfill for Open Source Project if they publish the Policy on their web site, or in their source code repository.

+However, the regulation also says "in a language which can be easily understood by that authority", what might mean the language(s) of the country the market surveillance is located.
+As most Projects and supporting organization publish their policies in English, it would be useful if those authorities accepted documents in that language.
+The language of the country of the Steward may be different than the language contributors of a given Project speak or understand.

+The Market Surveillance Authority may request documentation related to the Security Policy, with the requirement being "put in place and document in a verifiable manner a cybersecurity policy".
+In addition to the Policy itself, it means all other documents showing that the Policy had been applied.
+It could be for example: the published advisory (and in general, a list of published advosories) and the documentation of a CVD process in progress (in case of a wide-impact exploited security vulnerability without a published fix, for example).

-Where a Market Surveillance Aurhority finds that a Steward does not comply with its obligations, they require Steward to ensure that all appropriate corrective actions are taken.
+If a Market Surveillance Authority finds that a Steward does not comply with its obligations (what probably means not having the Policy and/or not promoting the best practices), they require Steward to ensure that all appropriate corrective actions are taken.
+As a result, Stewards "shall ensure" (formulation from the law) that all appropriate corrective action is taken in respect of their obligations.
+It means that the Steward needs to have a way to influence the Project in question to follow policies.
+A possible situation may be: not responding to vulnerability reports, or not documenting fixed vulnerabilities.

+The law requires the Steward to take actions, but clearly excludes any fees in the case of non-respect of the regulation.

+References: Article 24(2), Article 64(10b), Article 52(3)

+        Cyber Resilience Act, Article 24(2):

+        Open-source software stewards shall cooperate with the market surveillance authorities, at their request, with a view to mitigating the cybersecurity risks posed by a product with digital elements qualifying as free and open-source software.

+        Further to a reasoned request from a market surveillance authority, open-source software stewards shall provide that authority, in a language which can be easily understood by that authority, with the documentation referred to in paragraph 1, in paper or electronic form.

+        Cyber Resilience Act, Article 64(10) "Penalties":

+        By way of derogation from paragraphs 3 to 9, the administrative fines referred to in those paragraphs shall not apply to the following:
+        [...] (b) any infringement of this Regulation by open-source software stewards.

+        Cyber Resilience Act, Article 52 (3) "Market surveillance and control of products with digital elements in the Union market":

+        The market surveillance authorities designated under paragraph 2 of this Article shall also be responsible for carrying out market surveillance activities in relation to the obligations for open-source software stewards laid down in Article 24.
-As a result, Stewards must ensure that all appropriate corrective action is taken in respect of their obligations.
+        Where a market surveillance authority finds that an open-source software steward does not comply with the obligations set out in that Article, it shall require the open-source software steward to ensure that all appropriate corrective actions are taken.
+Open-source software stewards shall ensure that all appropriate corrective action is taken in respect of their obligations under this Regulation.

-But: the steward cannot be subject to administrative fines for any infringement of the CRA.

-References: Article 24(2), Article 64(10b)
+What Stewards and Project will need:
+- Know what organization is their market surveillance authority

+What resources could be created to help fulfilling that requirement:
+- A guide on finding out which is the appropriate market surveillance authority for each Steward
+- Verifying with market surveillance if they accept policies and communication in English

 ### Mandatory reporting of exploited vulnerabilities and security incidents